 ‘I love how you still refer to the mental hospital as the Butterfly Jungle.’

-'It was you who came up with that name on one of our sweaty nights together,' said Claude.
-'You said that the first time you saw me you thought I was composed entirely from a kaleidoscope of butterflies, which I thought was a lush image.
-No one had ever seen me like that before.'
+‘It was you who came up with that name,’ said Claude.
+‘You said that the first time you saw me you thought I was composed entirely from a kaleidoscope of butterflies, which I thought was a lush image.
+No one had ever seen me like that before.’

 There was a comfortable pause.

 ‘What are you going to call the baby?’
 I asked.

 ‘Dunya if it’s a girl, Migil if it’s a boy.’

 ‘Are you serious?’
 I said, incredibly moved.

 ‘Of course,’ said Claude.
 ‘You were such an important part of my life.
 I love you, Migil.
 I think of you when the world is leached of colour, when I look up at the moon at night.
 You have always been the rock and the shore.
 I hope you’re being kind to yourself.’